Music of Ireland: Traditional music

-After a lull in the 1940s and 1950s, when (except for Céilidh bands) traditional music was at a low ebb, Seán Ó Riada's Ceoltóirí Chualann, The Chieftains, Tom Lenihan, The Clancy Brothers and Tommy Makem, The Irish Rovers, The Dubliners, Ryan's Fancy and Sweeney's Men were in large part responsible for a second wave of revitalisation of Irish folk music in the 1960s.
+After a lull in the 1940s and 1950s, when traditional music was at a low ebb (except for Céilidh bands), Seán Ó Riada's Ceoltóirí Chualann, The Chieftains, Tom Lenihan, The Clancy Brothers and Tommy Makem, The Irish Rovers, The Dubliners, Ryan's Fancy and Sweeney's Men were in large part responsible for a second wave of revitalisation of Irish folk music in the 1960s.
 Several of these were featured in the 2010 TV movie "My Music: When Irish Eyes are Smiling".
-Sean O'Riada in particular was singled out as a force who did much for Irish music, through programming on Radio Éireann in the late 1940s through the 1960s.
+Seán Ó Riada in particular was singled out as a force who did much for Irish music, through programming on Radio Éireann in the late 1940s through the 1960s.
 He worked to promote and encourage the performing of traditional Irish music, and his work as a promoter and performer led directly to the formation of the Chieftains.
 His work inspired the likes of Planxty, The Bothy Band and Clannad in the 70s.
 Later came such bands as Stockton's Wing, De Dannan, Altan, Arcady, Dervish and Patrick Street, along with a wealth of individual performers.

-More and more people play Irish music and new bands emerge every year such as Téada, Gráda, Dervish, and Lúnasa.
+Irish music is becoming more popular, with new bands such as Téada, Gráda, Dervish, and Lúnasa continuing to emerge.